G.I. Joe: Film

 In 2009 Stephen Sommers directed a big budget Hollywood live-action movie based on G.I.
 Joe.
 The first film in what is intended to be a franchise, is G.I.
 Joe: The Rise of Cobra, stars Channing Tatum as Duke, Ray Park as Snake Eyes, Christopher Eccleston as Destro, Jonathan Pryce in the role of the President of the United States, and Joseph Gordon-Levitt as Cobra Commander.
 Tatum describes the film as being a cross between X-Men, Transformers and Mission Impossible: "It's a huge $170 million movie.
 It's just a big kid sort of driven film".
 The movie showcased the main members of G.I.
 Joe and Cobra.
 While some characters held true to the cartoon adaptations, others differed markedly in significant respects.
 As well, the storyline gave a different foundation for the battle between G.I.
 Joe and Cobra.
 The movie is based in present time (however at the beginning of the movie it states "In the not too distant future") and shows glimpses of each character's history.
 In the movie, Cobra sets out to cause destruction using high tech weapons and sell them to ruthless terrorists.
 The G.I.
 Joe members join to stop Cobra from becoming a global terrorist organization.

 To promote the film, G.I.
 Joe: The Invasion of Cobra Island was produced as a viral campaign.
 The short animated two-parter used stop motion and puppet animation utilizing Hasbro's toy line, and was produced by R.M.
 Productions Ltd.

 The sequel G.I.
-Joe: Retaliation starring Dwayne Johnson as Roadblock was scheduled to be released in June 2012 but was delayed until March 2013.
+Joe: Retaliation directed by Jon M. Chu and starring Dwayne Johnson as Roadblock was scheduled to be released in June 2012 but was delayed until March 2013.
 In the film, the Joes are framed as traitors by Zartan, who is still impersonating the President of the United States, and Cobra Commander now has all the world leaders under Cobra's control, with their advanced warheads aimed at innocent populaces around the world.
 Outnumbered and out gunned, the Joes form a plan with the original G.I.
 Joe General Joseph Colton to overthrow the Cobra Commander and his allies Zartan, Storm Shadow and Firefly.

-A new film, Snake Eyes starring Henry Golding, was released in 2021.
+A Reboot, Snake Eyes directed by Robert Schwentke and starring Henry Golding as the title character, was released in July 23th, 2021.
+The film tells an origin story of the title character.
+The films received mixed reviews by the critics.

+The team appear in the end of Transformers: Rise of the Beasts.
+Where Noah Diaz is invited to join the secret military organization G.I.
+Joe, who will cover his brother Kris healthcare.

+In April 11, 2024, a crossover with the Transformers and G.I.
+Joe was announced in CinemaCon, with Michael Bay, Lorenzo di Bonaventura, Mark Vahradian, Tom DeSanto and Don Murphy returning as producers, and with a possible theater release in 2026.